-11) Inappropriately using, possessing, or sharing prescription and over-the-counter drugs.
+12) Inappropriately using, possessing, or sharing prescription and over-the-counter drugs.

-12) Gambling and gaming.
+13) Gambling and gaming.

-13) Inappropriate touching and/or indecent exposure, that is, exposure to sight of the private parts of the body in a lewd or indecent manner.
+14) Inappropriate touching and/or indecent exposure, that is, exposure to sight of the private parts of the body in a lewd or indecent manner.

-14) Displaying signs of gang affiliation or engaging in gang-related behaviors that are observed to increase the level of conflict or violent behavior.
+15) Displaying signs of gang affiliation or engaging in gang-related behaviors that are observed to increase the level of conflict or violent behavior on school property or at a school function, or under circumstances in which school authorities can reasonably expect violence or substantial disruption of school activities.

-15) Initiating or reporting warning of fire (e.g. pulling a fire alarm) or other catastrophe (e.g. bomb threat or threat of harm from chemical or biological substance) without valid cause, misusing 911, or inappropriately discharging a fire extinguisher.
+16) Initiating or reporting warning of fire (e.g. pulling a fire alarm) or other catastrophe (e.g. bomb threat or threat of harm from chemical or biological substance) without valid cause, misusing 911, or inappropriately discharging a fire extinguisher.

-16) Violating personal privacy when using school restroom facilities.
+17) Violating personal privacy when using school restroom facilities.

-17) Possessing illegal or school prohibited materials including but not limited to fireworks, explosive materials, aerosol cans, noise makers, laser pointers and other products deemed unsafe by administration.
+18) Possessing illegal or school prohibited materials including but not limited to fireworks, explosive materials, aerosol cans, noise makers, laser pointers and other products deemed unsafe by administration.